bauhausformandfunctionlab/covid19/3DVerkstanVisor/readme.txt

-This is the directory of optimizations, project files and machine code for the 3DVerkstan Visor.
+This is the directory for optimizations, project files and machine code for the 3DVerkstan Visor.